emmett-framework/emmett/docs/dal/connecting.md

 Transactions
 ------------

-As we seen above, the handler of your `DAL` instance will ensure the connection to the database during the request flow; but it's also responsible of the transactions during this flow.
+As we seen above, the handler of your `Database` instance will ensure the connection to the database during the request flow; but it's also responsible of the transactions during this flow.
 In fact, the handler treats the request as a single database transaction, ensuring the commit of the changes if the request had success.
 Otherwise, in the case of un-catched exceptions (resulting in a 500 HTTP error response), the handler will perform a rollback on the database data.

-Since the handler is used only in a request context, every time you work without it you should commit or rollback your changes (also when you're working in the console), using the available methods of the `DAL` instance:
+Since the handler is used only in a request context, every time you work without it you should commit or rollback your changes (also when you're working in the console), using the available methods of the `Database` instance:

 ```python
 # commit all the changes